Are you new to the world of investing and looking for an app that can help things easy for you?

 Below, we’ll walk through the basics of how the platform to help you decide whether or not you should stash your money there.

-Launched in 2015 and headquartered in New York, Stash is a mobile investment app that features a brokerage account and a variety of exchange-traded funds (ETFs).
+Started in 2015 and headquartered in New York, Stash is a mobile investment app that features a brokerage account and a variety of exchange-traded funds (ETFs)1.

 The Basics of Stash

-With the Stash app, you can start investing with as little as $5, and selecting investments is a breeze.
+With the Stash app, you can start investing with any dollar amount2, and selecting investments is a breeze.

-The app gives you access to at least 30 different themed investments.
+The app gives you access to more than 250 ETFs and stocks.
 You can choose investments that suit your personal goals and risk tolerance.
-The app also allows you to purchase more investments, diversify, and track your progress.
+Through this app, you can easily purchase investments, diversify and track your progress.

 Here’s a quick look at Stash’s features and fees to give you an idea of what to expect from the investment platform: